sitraka-/decolonial-futures/speculation-as-material-practice.md

 <section data-background-image="assets/imgs/pre222.jpg" data-state=bridge>
     <h1 class="NT" style="font-family:'Picnic' !important;text-transform: uppercase !important;line-height: 0.9;font-size: 7rem !important;" >Practising Friction</h1>
     <aside class="notes">
-    - Across these examples, what becomes clear is that imagining otherwise doesn’t require clean slates.  <br><br>
+    - Across these examples, what becomes clear is that speculating otherwise doesn’t require clean slates.  <br><br>
     - It happens through reinterpretation, recontextualisation, and sometimes contradiction.  <br><br>
     - The Merina uniforms are colonial and subversive.
 The Kesh are fictional but made tactile and audible.
 The Moon scenarios rely on infrastructure but point toward ritual and interdependence.  <br><br>
     - These tensions are not obstacles — they’re conditions.  <br><br>